Polish people characteristics. They’re almost impossible to describe.

 Confidence is great, it’s very empowering, but Poles are often blind to the very fine line between confidence and one of the biggest human vices – pride.

-That is why conversations among Poles usually focus on matters concerning the politics of our country.
-It’s unfortunate that most conversations about Polish Politics, regardless of a participant’s views, quickly turn minor disagreements into personal vendettas.
+That is why conversations among Poles usually focus on matters concerning our country’s politics.
+Unfortunately, most conversations about Polish Politics, regardless of a participant’s views, quickly turn minor disagreements into personal vendettas.

 It is also why conversations with Poles who have spent a long time away from their homeland are some of the worst and most informed conversations I’ve ever had!